Health benefits of cocoa include decreased inflammation, improved heart and brain health, and blood sugar and weight

-Additionally, a review of human studies showed that eating flavanol-rich dark chocolate or cocoa can reduce insulin sensitivity, improve blood sugar control and reduce inflammation in diabetic and nondiabetic people (
+Additionally, a review of human studies showed that eating flavanol-rich dark chocolate or cocoa can can improve insulin sensitivity and blood sugar control and reduce inflammation in diabetic and nondiabetic people. (

 Nevertheless, these results combined with the more concrete positive effects on heart health indicate cocoa polyphenols may have a positive impact on both preventing and controlling diabetes, though more research is required.

 Somewhat paradoxically, cocoa intake, even in the form of chocolate, may help you control your weight.

 A population study found that people who consumed chocolate more frequently had a lower BMI than people who ate it less often, despite the former group also eating more calories and fat (

 Additionally, a weight loss study using low-carbohydrate diets found that a group given 42 grams or about 1.5 ounces of 81% cocoa chocolate per day lost weight faster than the regular diet group (29).